openPMD/openPMD-standard/STANDARD.md

     - note: in some data formats, updates/steps are absolute and not every update/step contains an update for each declared openPMD record
     - advice to implementers: an openPMD iteration might be spread over multiple updates/steps, but not vice versa.
                               In such a scenario, an individual openPMD record's update/step must appear exactly once per iteration.

+Notes:

+* In implementations without support for IO steps, the variable-based encoding of iterations may still be used for storage of a single iteration.
+  In that case, the `snapshot` attribute is optional and defaults to zero (0).
+* In implementations with support for IO steps, the `snapshot` attribute may optionally be used in group-based encoding to associate openPMD iterations with IO steps.
+  In group-based encoding, there is still only one instance of this attribute globally (`/data/snapshot`).
+  In consequence, the attribute shall only be written if modifiable attributes are supported by the implementation.

 Required Attributes for the `basePath`